Sully Prudhomme

 René François Armand "Sully" Prudhomme ([syli pʁydɔm]; 16 March 1839 – 6 September 1907) was a French poet and essayist.
 He was the first winner of the Nobel Prize in Literature in 1901.

 Born in Paris, Prudhomme originally studied to be an engineer, but turned to philosophy and later to poetry; he declared it as his intention to create scientific poetry for modern times.
 In character sincere and melancholic, he was linked to the Parnassus school, although, at the same time, his work displays characteristics of its own.

 Early life

-Prudhomme was born to a French shopkeeper.
+Prudhomme's parents were M. Sully Prudhomme and Clotilde Caillat.
+They had been engaged for 10 years before they had felt financially able to marry.
+When Prudhomme was two, his father, a shopkeeper, died.
+His mother and he relocated to Prudhomme's uncle's house.
+Prudhomme joined his father's name "Sully" with his surname Prudhomme, becoming Sully-Prudhomme.
+He was interested in classic literature and mathematics in school.
+He also considered entering the Dominican order, but decided against it.

 Prudhomme attended the Lycée Bonaparte, but eye trouble interrupted his studies.
 He worked for a while in the Creusot region for the Schneider steel foundry, and then began studying law in a notary's office.
 The favourable reception of his early poems by the Conférence La Bruyère (a student society) encouraged him to begin a literary career.